jhilland0117/ECE531/code/hilland_hw7/hillandCurlServer/readme.md

 # Java curl receiving application running on AWS EC2 instance.

+# to use the script
+chmod +x scriptName.sh

 ## Required packages
 you will need to have the following installed java openjdk 11+